matte1240/employee-app/README.md

 ### Features

 - Email and password authentication backed by NextAuth and Prisma.
+- **Automatic session timeout** after 30 minutes of inactivity with activity tracking.
 - Employee dashboard with interactive calendar, quick entry form, and recent activity list.
 - Admin dashboard summarising total hours, last activity date, and join date for every user.
 - REST API routes for logging hours and managing users, secured by session and role checks.